 Feast your eyes: at these London bars and restaurants, it’s the views of the capital that steal the show

 Right next door to the famous theatre, Swan, Shakespeare’s Globe benefits from stunning views of the Thames and St Paul’s.
 A seat facing the window is a must; book one of the tables with prime views of the cathedral, beautifully illuminated at night.
 The chic, airy room is full of the chatter of diners enjoying beautifully presented modern British food: Romney Marsh lamb with curly kale and caramelised shallots, perhaps, followed by rhubarb crumble tart.
 Shakespeare would have approved, we’re sure.

 The Royal Festival Hall’s chic third-floor restaurant overlooks one of central London’s prettiest stretch of river: the South Bank.
 The modern British cuisine is excellent – the likes of 18-hour gin-cured salmon followed by Suffolk pork chop, piccalilli and apple.
 Though a large space, the restaurant feels buzzy and intimate thanks to cleverly zoned areas – a few little tables clustered round the bar here, some cosy booths there.
-Book a window-side table to make the most of the romantic views.
+Book a window-side table to make the most of the romantic views of the capital.

 A familiar landmark on London’s bustling South Bank, the Oxo Tower was originally built as a power station to supply electricity for the Royal Mail, and was later bought by the manufacturers of Oxo beef stock cubes.
 These days, there’s a restaurant, brasserie and bar here, all eight floors up; the brasserie is our favourite for its modern British menu, open kitchen and live jazz in the evenings.
 On fine days, try to bag a table on the sunny terrace to enjoy sweeping views of the Thames with a cocktail in hand.